Station Crew Awaits Russian, U.S. Rockets Counting Down to Launch

-Category: Space Hits: 0The SpaceX Falcon 9 rocket with the Crew Dragon Endeavour attached rolls out to the launch pad at Kennedy Space Center in Florida.
+Category: Space Hits: 2The SpaceX Falcon 9 rocket with the Crew Dragon Endeavour attached rolls out to the launch pad at Kennedy Space Center in Florida.
 Credit: NASA/Joel Kowsky

 Two rockets on opposite sides of the Earth are at their launch pads today counting down to liftoff to the International Space Station.
 Back on the orbiting lab, the seven Expedition 66 residents are busy conducting space research, station maintenance, and preparing for the upcoming departure of four crewmates.